domino54/title-packs/Documentation/Pursuit.md

 #### Safe time
 Every time you spawn you have 3 seconds safe time (after "321Go") disabling interaction with others.
 This allows Thieves to respawn without pression, that AFK Policemen can catch him.
 This affects Policemen too.

+#### Going outside of the map
+If any Thief goes out of editor construction aera, he is respawned automatically.
+If anyone (even the Police) falls under the map by a glitch, he is respawned too.
+Respawned players are warned with UI big message.

 #### Anti-camping plugin
 `S_AntiCampPlugin True`